 To ensure you get the best quality and flavor out of your braised beef short ribs, check out these tips.

 - Use an oven-safe pot: Use an oven safe pot from the beginning.
 This will result in fewer dishes to clean and makes it easy to transfer the dish directly from the stove to the oven.
-This pot is our favorite because it holds temperature and cooks meat incredibly well.
+This cast iron cocotte is our favorite because it holds temperature and cooks meat incredibly well.

-- Brown the meat: Avoid skipping the browning step, as this adds a load of caramelized flavor.
+- Brown the meat: The browning step is crucial, as this adds a load of caramelized flavor.
+Don’t skip this step!

 - Avoid overcrowding: When browning the ribs, avoid overcrowding them in the pot.
 Overcrowding makes it hard to evenly brown ribs.
 Instead, work in small batches as needed.